Overcoming Difficulties with Kids

-The second idea is to ensure that there are rules and boundaries to follow and enforce them.
+The second idea is to ensure that there are rules and boundaries to follow and enforce.
 When kids have too much freedom, contrary to what you may think, they begin to feel that their parents don’t care.
 Parents can become overwhelmed with jobs, making a living, and just trying to keep things going.
-When that happens, they forget to extend themselves to their kids and continue to support and nurture them.
-Having some boundaries that are followed is a way of showing that you care.
+When that happens, they forget to extend themselves to their kids and continue supporting and nurturing them.
+Establishing boundaries and following them is a way of showing that you care.

-A third idea includes the thought of caring for others in spite of our current situation.
+A third idea includes the thought of caring for others despite our current situation.
 It is easy to get jaded or cynical about others and their success.
-Sometimes begin to use negative terms about others like, oh they’re rich, or look at them, must be nice.
-I am suggesting to parents to watch their statements of others and make sure that when they say something, it is positive and supportive of others.
-By showing a caring attitude for others who are also disadvantaged, in spite of your current circumstances, helps kids develop an approach of positive support for others.
+Sometimes, they begin to use negative terms about others like, ” Oh, they’re rich, ” or look at them; they must be excellent.
+I suggest parents watch their statements of others and make sure that when they say something, it is positive and supportive of others.
+Showing a caring attitude for others who are also disadvantaged, despite your current circumstances, helps kids develop an approach of positive support for others.
 It takes the edge off of their situation and instead extends a helping hand to others.

-I want to challenge parents to reach out to disadvantaged kids, or if you are disadvantaged, either way, try some of these ideas to make a difference for kids when faced with these deficits.
+I want to challenge parents to reach out to disadvantaged kids, or if you are having a difficult time, either way, try some of these ideas to make a difference for kids when faced with these deficits.
 We can make a big difference just with our attitude, language, and gestures towards others.